cristiantobol/developer-toolcamp/session_06_more_react.md

 <a name="data-in-state"></a>
 ## Store the recipe data in the App component state
-We need to start using a concept in React called `state` in order to achieve this.
+We need to start using a concept in React called `state` in order to store and then display the REST API data.
 State is similar to `props` that we encountered earlier, but it is private and fully controlled by the component.

-Every time the state is updated the component will automatically re-render.
+Every time the state or props are updated the component will automatically re-render.
+Generally we use props for data that the component does not need to modify and state for data that it does.

 A more in depth example of component state is available on the [React website](https://reactjs.org/docs/state-and-lifecycle.html).